bilig

 Use a small error boundary around reads that must produce numbers:

-const value = workbook.getCellValue(address)
+const value = workbook.getCellValue(address) as unknown

 return value.value